oraclown/lottery-v1/README.md

 Lottery contract creator specifies the start and length time (start + interval) of the lottery.
 People can buy tickets to the lottery only during the interval period.
-After the interval time has elapsed, a lottery winner is chosen.
+After the interval time has elapsed, a lottery winner is chosen, who can then claim their winnings.

 To buy tickets, people pay a couple [Dai](https://makerdao.com/en/) or some other pegged token.